SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt-meta.md

    - Helping put the books away.
    - Helping organize Twilight notes.
    - Pinkie quizzes Twilight with her notes.
-- On the third try Twilight has had enough and bans her.
+- Twilight panics and kicks Pinkie out after the third thing.
 - They both are in the wrong, Pinkie for overdoing it, Twilight for overreacting.
 - Pinkie goes home crying.
 - Pinkie is sad and feels dejected.
 - Twilight is sad and feels bad for how she reacted.
 - Pinkie goes back to apologize.
 - Twilight accepts and apologizes too.
-- Twilight unbans Pinkie and they hug.
+- Twilight and Pinkie hug.
 - Pinkie explains why she came there in the first place.
 - Pinkie asks Twilight out.
 - Twilight says yes.